AlexSTorson/Mrot_predictive_modeling/README.md

 source("05_three_phase_model_validation.R")
 ```

-Each script contains a `setwd()` call pointing to the original author's local directory.
-Update this path to your own working directory before running.
+Before running each script, update `setwd()` to your own working directory.
 Each script creates its own output directory on first run.
-Before running script 04, edit the user input block near the top of the file to specify your protocol temperatures and durations.

 ---